What is Bag Valve Mask: When and How to Use BVM Ventilation

 What is the role of a BVM in advanced life support?

 The BVM plays an important role in advanced life support, as it provides a reliable and effective way to deliver oxygen and ventilate a patient in critical situations.
-The BVM is often used when other methods of ventilation are not available or appropriate, such as during cardiopulmonary resuscitation or during an emergency intubation.
+Evidence-based guidelines suggest that BVM ventilation is a valuable adjunct to chest compressions in cardiac arrest scenarios, especially when trained personnel are present.
+Recent studies emphasize the importance of rapid and effective ventilation using a BVM, with a focus on minimizing interruptions to chest compressions.

 What is the role of a Bag Valve Mask in airway management?